The Dummies’ Guide to Life Insurance

 How Much Life Insurance Should You Buy?

-Almost everyone needs at least minimal coverage–in other words, you need enough life insurance to pay for your funeral.
-Most people have other financial goals in their lives.
+Almost everyone needs at least minimal coverage – in other words, you need enough life insurance to pay for your funeral.
+Most people have other financial goals in their lives, as well.
 For example, many parents want to pay their kids’ way through college.

 If you’re the primary breadwinner for the family, you want to replace your income at least temporarily.
 After a certain period of time, families adjust.
 Stay-at-home moms go back to work and advance in their careers, for example.